-The bias corrections applied in IBI-CCS_corr (Fig. 6f) improve the excessively low MSSH pattern at 53° N of the western boundary found in CNRM-CM6-1-HR and IBI-CCS_raw (Fig. 6d,e).
+The bias corrections applied in IBI-CCS corr (Fig. 6f) improve the excessively low MSSH pattern at 53° N of the western boundary found in CNRM-CM6-1-HR and IBI-CCS_raw (Fig. 6d, e).
 The bias corrections also have a large impact in the Mediterranean Sea, where the GCM CNRM-CM6-1-HR and IBI-CCS_raw MSSH is overestimated.
-Indeed, in these simulations, the Atlantic waters flowing through Gibraltar Strait then flow northward toward the Balearic Islands and the Gulf of Lion, which is unrealistic according to observations and previous studies (Adloff et al., 2018).
-On the contrary, in IBI-CCS_corr, where bias corrections are applied, Atlantic waters are trapped in the Alboran gyre and then stick to the north African coast, as in the observed MDT and IBI-ERAi (Fig. 6).
-In the northern Mediterranean Sea, the low SL feature associated with the large gyre in the convection area of the Gulf of Lion is also well represented in IBI-CCS_corr in comparison to the MDT and IBI-ERAi.
+Indeed, in these simulations, the Atlantic waters flowing through the Strait of Gibraltar then flow northward toward the Balearic Islands and the Gulf of Lion, which is unrealistic according to observations and previous studies (Adloff et al., 2018).
+On the contrary, in IBI-CCS corr, where bias corrections are applied, Atlantic waters are trapped in the Alboran gyre and then stick to the north African coast, as in the observed MDT and IBI-ERAi (Fig. 6).
+In the northern Mediterranean Sea, the low SL feature associated with the large gyre in the convection area of the Gulf of Lion is also well represented in IBI-CCS corr in comparison to the MDT and IBI-ERAi.